mthom41/wdd130/README.md

 # wdd130
-This is my web fundamentals site!
+This is (or will be) my web fundamentals site!